 - Professional potting mix will be made with natural materials from renewable resources like woodchip or bark which is fully composted until it has rich dark soil like texture before special components are added.
 These materials will have your plants growing from day one.

 Indoor plants are a great decorative element to add to any household and can also help improve air quality and mood around the house.
 It is important to plant indoor plants right from the start to ensure that they grow to become healthy and strong plants.
 The first step is to choose the right indoor plant potting mix, it is essential to select a quality potting mix to ensure that it encourages strong root development, has good water holding for circulation, good aeration for moisture retention and will also provide feeding for indoor plants for up to 6 months.
 Another key element in premium indoor plant potting mix is ensure that doesn’t shelter fungas gnats.
 The Scotts Osmocote Indoor Plant Potting Mix is especially formulated without compost or pine bark to be less prone to fungas gnats.
 Make sure that your plants are being watered frequently enough that the indoor potting mix is moist but not wet and avoid allowing plants to dry out.
 Plants should be repotted with new potting mix when they outgrow their pot or after 12-18 months.

-After the initial 6 months the indoor plant may need additional fertiliser however this will depend on the need of each indoor plant.
 It is important to use a quality indoor plant fertiliser that is fast and easy to apply and supplies a balanced range of plant nutrients.
-Adding Scotts Osmocote Pour + Feed to the leaves or roots of the indoor plants will provide them with the essential nutrients for optimum growth with visible results in 7 days.
+Adding Scotts Osmocote Pour + Feed to the roots of the indoor plants will provide them with the essential nutrients for optimum growth with visible results in 7 days.
 Some indoor plants such as orchids and cacti & succulents need a specific plant fertiliser formulation to ensure they receive the essential nutrients they need.